 Instructions for taking mastic as medicine:

-Every morning, 15-20 minutes before breakfast, take about 1 gr which is one flat dosage spoon, (see photo on the right).
-If you do not have a dosage spoon the done is about half of a flat tea spoonful of mastic (either ground in powder, or mastic in small tears).
+Every morning, 15-20 minutes before breakfast, take about 1 gr, which is one flat dosage spoon (see photo on the far right).
+If you do not have a dosage spoon the dose is about half of a flat tea spoonful of mastic (either ground in powder or mastic in small tears).
 The result is the same.
-The only advantage of powder is that is act faster than mastic in small tears.
+The only advantage of powder is that it acts a bit faster than mastic in small tears.

 Hint: Empty from the spoon the ground mastic on your tongue and drink some water to help you swallow it.

 *ATTENTION: These are practical advice, which derives from tradition and experience.
 It is NOT medical advice.
 If in any doubt, please consult your doctor.
 In any case, mastic as a natural product has never shown any side effects even in over consumption.